nutanix-japan/hycu/hycu/hycu.rst

 While classic backup solutions heavily burden the file server by using the Network Data Management Protocol (NDMP) approach, needing to traverse the whole file tree to identify changed files, HYCU uses Nutanix storage layer snapshots and CFT to get the changed files instantly.
 This means HYCU backups remove impact on the file server and significantly reduce the data-loss risk by backing up file share changes on hourly basis, compared to classic, nightly file share backups.

-This exercise requires completion of the :ref:`files` lab to properly stage the environment.
 In this exercise you will configure Nutanix Files as a backup source, as well as target a Nutanix Files SMB share for backup data.

 Adding SMB Share Target
 .......................